thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 Contract:
 * The command requires a single mandatory argument: the software module name.
-  * This module name is meaningful only to the plugin and is transmitted unchanged from the cloud to the plugin.
+  * This module name is meaningful only to the plugin.
 * An optional version string can be provided.
   * This version string is meaningful only to the plugin and is transmitted unchanged from the cloud to the plugin.
-  * The version string can include constraints (as at least that version), from the sm-agent this is no more than a string.
+  * The version string can include constraints (as at least that version), from the sm-agent viewpoint this is no more than a string.
   * If no version is provided the plugin is free to install the more appropriate version.
 * An optional file path can be provided.
   * When the device administrator provides an url, the sm-agent downloads the software module on the device, then invoke the install command with a path to that file.
-  * The plugin must extract the software module to be install from the file.
   * If no file is provided, the plugin has to derive the appropriate location from its repository and to download the software module accordingly.
 * The command installs the requested software module and any dependencies that might be required.